-Control surfaces are the focus for the Dauntless team at the moment.
-The Rudder in particular has been receiving a lot of attention.
-Although mostly original (to a parts donor airframe) the rudder had been taken apart and reassembled at some point in its life.
-Some of the reassembled parts were not perfectly aligned, and the team at Pioneer Aero has been working to resolve that.
+The Dauntless team is presently focusing on the control surfaces.
+The rudder, in particular, is receiving a lot of attention.
+Although comprised of mostly original components (from a parts donor airframe) the rudder had undergone disassembly and reassembly at some previous point in its life, and some of its components did not align properly.
+The team at Pioneer Aero has been working to resolve these issues.

-Once the piece was primed and installed, the whole rudder was prepared to receive a strontium epoxy wash primer over all bare aluminum surfaces, which is then overcoated with a spray primer.
-While these specific coatings are not in line with original specifications, they are modern steps undertaken to protect the aircraft from corrosion and ensure its preservation.
+Once the new piece was primed and installed, the whole rudder was then prepared to receive a strontium epoxy wash primer over each of the remaining bare aluminum surfaces.
+This was then over sprayed with primer.
+While these specific coatings differ from those applied during wartime manufacture, such more modern techniques will provide the airframe with significantly greater corrosion protection and help ensure its longterm preservation.